-Diletta is an associate in the Global Cybersecurity and Data Privacy team.
+Diletta is an associate in the firm’s global Cybersecurity and Data Privacy practice.
 She works in the Brussels office.

 Diletta assists organizations in complying with existing EU and national cybersecurity and privacy laws, such as NIS Directive & GDPR, and with upcoming developments, such as the Cybersecurity Act and ePrivacy Regulation.
 She assists clients in implementing compliance programs (and the training of staff post implementation of such programs), developing global data transfers mechanisms and the negotiation of data processing agreements.
 She has specific experience in developing incident management policies and procedures and in handling incidents in a cross border context (taking into account multiple cybersecurity, privacy and other regulatory frameworks, such as NIS and PSD2).
 She is also active on the transactional side (from cybersecurity and data privacy due diligence to audits and negotiations in the course of M&A operations).

 Diletta regularly publishes articles on those matters and is a speaker on such topics.
 She is a member of the International Association of Privacy Professionals (IAPP) and serves as Young Privacy Professional Leader for the Brussels KnowledgeNet Chapter.
 She is active in the Digital Economy Committee at AmCham EU.